 The Cultural Heritage Programme at Oxford, in partnership with Maharana Mewar Charitable Foundation and the American Institute of Indian Studies is working to digitise more than 200,000 images of Indic art and architecture.

-The Earthquakes without Frontiers partnership brings together earth scientists, social scientists and practitioners in the communication of scientific knowledge to policy makers, including from the Department of Earth Sciences, University of Oxford, the Tata Institute of Social Sciences and Bihar State Disaster Management Authority.
+The Earthquakes without Frontiers partnership for earthquake resilience brings together earth scientists, social scientists and practitioners in the communication of scientific knowledge to policy makers, including from the Department of Earth Sciences, University of Oxford, the Tata Institute of Social Sciences and Bihar State Disaster Management Authority.
 Focused on North-East China, Iran and Central Asia, and the Himalayan mountain front, the researchers work closely with local scientists, policy-makers and organisations, both government and non-governmental to achieve its core aims: to provide increases in knowledge of distribution of earthquake hazards in the continental interiors; to identify pathways to increased resilience in the populations exposed to these hazards; and to secure long term gains by establishing a well-networked, interdisciplinary partnership.

 The Planned Violence: Post/Colonial Urban Infrastructures and Literature network explores the shifting relationship between urban planning, violence and literary representation from colonial into postcolonial times.
 A collaboration between University of Oxford, Jawaharlal Nehru University, Delhi and University of the Witwatersrand, Johannesburg, the project examines the complex role of literature in theorising the city: how contemporary patterns of violence are embedded within urban stories of the past, and how narrative complicates official histories of post-imperial, multicultural London, and postcolonial Delhi and Johannesburg.
 It brings the insights of critical geographers and historians into dialogue with cultural and literary critics, identifying literary texts as key to interrogating current theoretical debates on space and social control.